-A Glendale, CA Lemon Law Attorney You Can Trust
+A California Lemon Law Attorney You Can Trust

-Lemon Law and Car Defects Are One of Primary Practice Areas of Our Firm
+Lemon Law and Car Defects the Primary Practice Areas of Our Firm

-You need a lemon law attorney if your vehicle keeps breaking down while still under manufacturer’s original warranty.
-Our lemon law attorney will first send a formal demand to the manufacturer to repurchase your vehicle under California lemon law.
+We first send a formal demand to the manufacturer to repurchase your vehicle under California lemon law.
 The manufacturers usually either accept the demand, or offer another settlement.
-If the manufacturer’s offer is unreasonable, upon your request and our evaluation we will file a lawsuit in Glendale Superior Court or a court that has jurisdiction over your case.
+If the manufacturer’s offer is unreasonable, upon your request and our evaluation we will file a lawsuit in Los Angeles Superior Court or a court that has jurisdiction over your case.
 Read below to learn more.

 Stepanyan Law Firm Offers

-Our lemon law attorney has the experience, skills, and the toolset to handle your case.
-His invaluable experience in class actions and other complex consumer protection matters allows him to prosecute your lemon law lawsuit both in state and federal courts.
+Our lemon law attorney has the experience, skills, and the tool-set to handle your case.
+His invaluable experience in class actions and other complex consumer protection matters allows him to prosecute your lemon law lawsuit both in California state courts and federal district courts.

 Lemon law can be argued.
-This is why it is important to find an experienced lemon law attorney in Glendale, California.
+This is why it is important to find an experienced lawyer that knows the law.
 A paralegal or an attorney using template letters will not be able to get the job done.
 You need to have someone who will be able to go all the way if the need arises.
 We are here to help.

 We know cars.
-We understand how cars are designed and how they are supposed to operate.
+We understand how cars are designed, built, and how they are supposed to operate.
 Why is this important?
 Because a lemon law attorney must know how seemingly unrelated problems are caused by the same defect.
-Your attorney should be able to argue how an alternator defect is linked to a battery problem or how washed piston edges can be caused by a piston ring problem.
+Your attorney should be able to argue exactly how an alternator defect is linked to a battery problem or how washed piston edges can be caused by a piston ring problem.

 We get paid only if you get paid.
 Stepanyan Law Firm handles most consumer protection cases, including lemon law matters, on contingency basis.
 This means that you do not have to pay any out-of-pocket fees for us to pursue your matter.
 We will not charge you anything unless and until we win your matter.